DevExpress-Examples/asp-net-web-forms-gridview-select-deselect-all-rows-in-a-group/Readme.md

     }
     ```

 3. Handle the Grid View control's [HtmlRowPrepared](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.HtmlRowPrepared?p=netframework) event.
 In the event handler, access the current group row's check box and specify its [Checked](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxCheckBox.Checked?p=netframework) property.
-Set the [CheckedChanged](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxCheckBox.CheckedChanged) event of the check box to a function that sends the visible index of the group row and the checked status of the check box as callback parameters to the server:
+Set the [CheckedChanged](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxCheckBox.CheckedChanged) event of the check box to a function that sends the visible index of the group row and the check state of the check box as callback parameters to the server:

     ```cs
     protected void Grid_HtmlRowPrepared(object sender, ASPxGridViewTableRowEventArgs e) {